ShiqiYu/libfacedetection/README.md

 * Face detection only, and no landmark detection included.
 * Minimal face size ~12x12
 * Raspberry Pi 3 B+, Broadcom BCM2837B0, Cortex-A53 (ARMv8) 64-bit SoC @ 1.4GHz

-The dll cannot run on ARM.
-The library should be recompiled from source code for ARM compatibility.
-If you need the source code, a commercial license is needed.

 Author